fourjuaneight/blog/content/about.md

 draft: false
 ---

-Hi, I'm Juan and I like websites.
+Hi, I'm [Juan Villela](https://www.juanvillela.dev/) and I like websites.
 Most of my time is spent making them for strangers online.
 When I'm not working, I'm probably still coding.

 ## Work
 I currently work as a "Full-Stack" Web Developer over at [Big Pixel](https://thebigpixel.net/).
 These days I mostly work with Angular and React.
 And some REST and GraphQL APIs.
 Here's a cool list of skills: